Philadelphia crime family

 With Scarfo's imprisonment, the Mafia hierarchy was convinced that Scarfo was unfit for the position of boss.
 Once Scarfo was deposed due to rising tensions within the family, John Stanfa was named boss of the Philadelphia family in 1991.
 A faction of young mobsters led by Joey Merlino disputed Stanfa's ascension, however, launching another war in the family by 1992.
 The war ended in 1994, when Stanfa and most of his supporters were arrested by the FBI, though less intensified fighting continued until 1996 and began to involve violence from outside the family until the early 2000s.
 Merlino subsequently took control of the family and allegedly ran the family to varying degrees for the following two decades.

-The Philadelphia family has been weakened over the past 30 years due to internal violence, government turncoats, and law enforcement action following the passage of the RICO Act.
+The Philadelphia family has been significantly weakened over the past 30 years due to internal violence, government turncoats, and law enforcement action following the passage of the RICO Act.
+The crime reporter George Anastasia has described the organization as one of the two most dysfunctional Mafia families in the United States, along with the Patriarca crime family of New England.
 Despite this, the family still remains one of the most active and powerful Mafia groups in the United States.